 Certain historical data allow us to establish the true beginning of settlements in Rawdon around the years 1816-1817.

-It is also known that, in 1817, a road linked Saint-Jacques-de-l'Achigan to the first ranges of Rawdon.
-Also at the same time, we know that the parish priest of Saint-Jacques, Mr. Jean-Marie Madran, baptized children of Irish settlers who had come to settle in Rawdon.
+It is also known that, in 1817, a settlement road linked Saint-Jacques-de-l'Achigan to the first ranges of Rawdon.
+A book by Guy Courteau and François Lanoue entitled "Une nouvelle Acadie - Saint-Jacques de l'Achigan 1772-1947" also mentions that, at the same time, Saint-Jacques parish priest Jean-Marie Madran was baptizing the children of Irish settlers who had come to Rawdon.

 On this subject, in his book "Une bien belle histoire", the author Gérard Brady talks about the arrival of the Irish in Rawdon: